ben-barnard/BLE_Logger/README.md

 ## Todo
 1. ~~The log file should be dynamic by default, preferably using the unique ssid_retrieve() value.~~ done
-2. Set up a JSON configuration file to:
+2. Set up a JSON configuration file (saved to MicroSD) to:
     - load the BLE MACs we're interested in (**high priority, this is a pain**)
     - allow for a custom log file name
     - allow for a custom scan interval
-3. Post completed gerber file for easy setup.
+3. Post completed gerber file for easy setup. *Update* - I  did print PCBs for this project but they are ugly and have mistakes, so I will wait until version 2 before posting it.
 4. Change the pin of the indicator LED to a PWM pin so that we can use multi-color LEDs
 5. ~~Consider code changes to reduce wear on MicroSD cards~~ done - the current version loads all currently seen beacons to a buffer to write once, not the old version where there was a separate write for each.
+6. Add the instructions for the wearable beacons - they need their signal strength to be consistent, and we can't be sure that is the case upon arrival.
+Also, changing their name is useful, so you see "BEACON1" in your scanner as opposed to "RDL5XXXX".